megiladi/TeamHACK/README.md

 ## Future Potential Enhancements

 #### Scaling and Efficiency
+- Clean app.py file to break out into more modular architecture (i.e., blueprints and services)
 - Cloud-based storage for remote form completion
 - Dynamic form handling to enable the underlying form template to be changed
 - Increased capacity (50+ users)